sudobob/matsuura_uploader/README.md

 # Development Info
 This app is written using the **python flask** framework for web applications.
-Main code is in the file `app.py` It relies on a separate process `serial_sender.py` to send the data to the
+Main code is in the file `app.py` It relies on a separate process `serial_sender.py` to send the data to the serial ports.
+The Flask web app services html, css, and js to render the page.
+When the user commands an action to send a file or get status, their flask web server instance makes a tcp socket connection to the serial sender on port 1111 and issues a one line command.
+The seial sender returns a 1 line json-encoded response which is sent directly back to the client's web browser

 ## Handy development debugging commands
 You will need to source the local environment variables from `.env`  with `source .env`